Quick Takes

 ,

-Introduction Great campaigns fail if the budget is scattered.
+Great campaigns fail if the budget is scattered.
 A clear Retail Media Budget Allocation framework aligns spend with goals, channels and measurement—preventing overspend on low-impact ads and underspend on high-value SKUs.
 Yet planners often debate which KPI should steer dollars: iGRP (internet Gross Rating Point) for reach or ROAS for efficiency.
-Here’s how to
+Here’s how to strike

 Infographic with a purple background featuring the title “Retail Media Advertising Mix” in white and the subtitle “On-Site, Off-Site & In-Store” in green.
 On the right, a white icon shows a computer monitor with an upward arrow and a connected network diagram, symbolizing multichannel retail media strategies.